bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 - Take result["transactions"][trx_in_block]["signatures"] , which is a signature for the transaction.
 It is an array because multi-signature account transfers may contain multiple signatures.

 **Note:**
-1) The wallet must be unlocked before decrypting the note.
+1) The wallet must be unlocked before decrypting the memo.
 2) If it is detected that there are refills with incorrect remarks, or if the asset type is incorrect, be careful not to return it simply because it may have been transferred from other exchanges and it will be very troublesome for the other party to deal with it after repatriation.
-3) There may be more than one recharge in a block.
+3) There may be more than one deposit in a block.
 The result is that block_num is the same.
 It may even be the same for trx_in_block and op_in_trx, but virtual_op is different.
   - It is certain that the combination of blocknum + trx_in_block + op_in_trx + vitrual_op is unique.
   - It is also worth noting here that the data of virtual_op currently has a BUG.
 If the parameters are not the same and replay every time you restart the device, and you check the historical data again, you will find that this value will be inconsistent.
 4) Due to the "Proposal" function, it is possible to postpone execution.
 When using get_block and then positioning with trx_in_block, the corresponding transaction may not be available, or the acquired transaction does not correspond to the recharge operation.